usnistgov/O-RAN-Testbed-Automation/README.md

 ## Setting Up on a Virtual Machine

 ### Operating System
-Use an Ubuntu-based operating system.
-Linux Mint 22 or Ubuntu 24.04 are the recommended operating systems for the testbed.
+Use an Ubuntu-based operating system (supported versions are 20, 22, and 24).
+Linux Mint 22 (based on Ubuntu 24) is the recommendation.

 ---
 ### Virtual Machine Preferences